-If you select this choice the boot method is Network.
+Selecting this choice means the boot method is Network.

-This means that the boot mehtod is either DHCP or BOOTP and is determined on how you configured the Network Stations.
+This means that the boot method is either DHCP or BOOTP and is determined on how you configured the Network Stations.

-No If you select this choice the boot method is NVRAM.
+No Selecting this choice means the boot method is NVRAM.

-The Network Station boots from whichever server was specified in the Boot Host IP Address field in the Set Network Parameters function in the IBM Network Station Setup Utility.
+The Network Station boots from the server specified in the Boot Host IP Address field in the Set Network Parameters function in the IBM Network Station Setup Utility.